 I’m not sourcing various research scientific studies or any documentaries here like I usually do.
 I just wanted to share with you my fascination with how a research project started by two Stanford student in March 1996 has become so huge and handy as Google.

 Also, how it helped me and others in increasing our knowledge in a multitude of fields just by clicking a few buttons, while facilitating our lives and making them more interesting.
-With no more trips to the library, card catalogs or limits, education has become simpler yet smarter and very convenient.
+With no more trips to the library, card catalogues or limits, education has become simpler yet smarter and very convenient.
 Technology is now allowing us to stay connected with each other as we better integrate with our future’s artificial intelligence.
 So be ready and be fascinated because Google has truly revolutionized our search for the Answer to Life, the Universe and Everything — and the number 42.

 “We make our world significant by the courage of our questions and the depth of our answers”